 Before you can start creating reports, ensure that SSMS is installed on your system.
 You can download the latest version of SSMS from the Microsoft website.

-Once installed, connect to your SQL Server instance by:
+Once installed, connect to your SQL Server instance by entering your server name, authentication method, and login credentials.

 The foundation of any report is the data it’s based on.
-Use the Query Editor in SSMS to write SQL queries that retrieve the data you need.
+Use SSMS’s Query Editor to write SQL queries that retrieve the data you need.
 For example:

 SELECT